INSURANCE CLAIM SOLUTIONS

 Another term for a claim.

-Independent qualified loss adjusters are used by Insurers for their experience and expertise necessary to carry out detailed and in some instances prolonged investigations of complex and large losses.
+Independent qualified loss adjusters are used by insurance companies for their experience and expertise necessary to carry out detailed and in some instances prolonged investigations of complex and large losses.

-Although the adjuster’s fees are invariably paid by the insurers he is an impartial professional person and makes his judgement on the amount to be paid in settlement solely on the basis of established market practice.
-It is his task to negotiate a settlement which is within the terms of the policy and equitable to both insured and insurer.
+Although the adjuster’s fees are invariably paid by the insurers he is an impartial professional person and makes his judgment on the amount to be paid in settlement solely on the basis of established market practice.
+It is his task to negotiate a settlement that is within the terms of the policy and equitable to both the insured and the insurer.
 Should he himself not be an expert in a particular discipline which is necessary or desirable to pursue his negotiations, he will consult or employ such an expert.

-A person who, in return for a fee (usually a percentage of the amount claimed), acts for the claimant in negotiating the claim.
+A person who, in return for a fee (usually a percentage of the amount claimed), acts for the claimant in assessing the loss and negotiating the settlement of a claim.

 MATERIAL DAMAGE WARRANTY